Blockchain Monster Hunt (BCMC) One Day Volume Tops $261,539.00

-Blockchain Monster Hunt (BCMC) traded 0.1% higher against the US dollar during the 24 hour period ending at 13:00 PM Eastern on October 8th.
-Blockchain Monster Hunt has a total market cap of $11.00 million and $261,539.00 worth of Blockchain Monster Hunt was traded on exchanges in the last 24 hours.
-Over the last seven days, Blockchain Monster Hunt has traded 3.3% lower against the US dollar.
-One Blockchain Monster Hunt token can now be purchased for approximately $0.0111 or 0.00000057 BTC on major cryptocurrency exchanges.
+Blockchain Monster Hunt (BCMC) traded up 0.1% against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on October 10th.
+One Blockchain Monster Hunt token can now be bought for about $0.0107 or 0.00000056 BTC on popular cryptocurrency exchanges.
+Blockchain Monster Hunt has a total market cap of $10.60 million and $261,539.00 worth of Blockchain Monster Hunt was traded on exchanges in the last day.
+Over the last seven days, Blockchain Monster Hunt has traded 3.3% lower against the U.S. dollar.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0007 or 0.00000004 BTC.